12 Credit Card Rules You Should Never Break

 Steer clear of store cards

 “I’m not a fan of department store credit cards for two reasons,” says Michael Foguth, founder of Foguth Financial Group in Brighton, Michigan.
 “For one thing, the revolving interest rate is typically highest on those department store cards.
 For another thing, limiting where you can use a particular card has downsides.”
 Instead, he recommends sticking to one card that offers rewards and using that for every credit-card purchase.
+This is what happens to your credit score if you close a credit card.

 Remember the 30 percent rule

 You could be paying your monthly bill on time like a boss, but if you’re continually carrying a high balance, that will bring your credit score down.
 “Think of 30 percent as your new maximum, and realize that anything above that is going to tank your score,” says Aliche.
 Gearing up for a big purchase, like a home or car?
 Then aim for 15 percent, she says.
+Easily improve your credit score with these methods.

 Change your perception about credit